Our Tokyo Accommodations: Two Tokyo Hotels That Will Enhance Your Japan Travel Experience

 The yellow markings on the map above indicate where both hotels are located.

 One grounded us when we arrived.
-The other allowed us reflect from a Birdseye view above the city before we left.
+The other allowed us reflect to from a Birdseye view before we left.

 Fortunately, we stayed in a hotel that provided all of that: Shiba Park Hotel.

-Shiba Park Hotel gave us that immediately.
-The atmosphere is so calming that you don’t even realize that your shoulders have been parallel to your ears and your jaw has been clenched until that first kind staff member reaches out to take your bags from you.
+Shiba Park Hotel gave us what we needed immediately.
+The atmosphere is so calming that when you arrive you don’t even realize that your shoulders have been parallel to your ears and your jaw has been clenched for hours until that first kind staff member reaches out to take your bags from you.

 When we walked into the lobby, the first thing I noticed was the books.